 - Problems with male sex organ development, male fertility, and the prostate

 Overall, it may be wise to limit your exposure to these chemicals, especially if you are trying to get pregnant.

 Know your risks

 When it comes to endocrine disruptors, adults are not the only ones in harm's way.
 Infants and babies in utero can be affected too, sometimes even more strongly than adults.
 If you are trying to conceive, or become pregnant, limit your exposure to items containing endocrine disruptors.
 Even low levels of these toxins might be problematic.
 There is so much that we still don't know, but officials are starting to take note.
 Even the U.S Food and Drug Administration (FDA) is taking action to reduce the public's contact with BPA, a common endocrine disruptor.

 Reduce your exposure

-To reduce your exposure to endocrine disruptors, be careful with any chemicals you use around the house, especially pesticides.
+To reduce your exposure to endocrine disruptors, be mindful of any chemicals you use around the house, especially pesticides.
 Choose the following items carefully, and go with chemical-free, natural alternatives whenever possible.

 - Cleaning products

 - Medications and beauty products

 - Toys for infants and children